Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 1. Click the [KILL WORKER] button above the queue types list.
     All workers have been killed.
 The process actions will not continue until you restart the workflow processes.
 A confirmation message is displayed.

-2. Unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box and fold the engine room panel again.
+2. To restart the workers again, unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* section and fold the engine room panel again.
     The workflow processes will start automatically after one minute.

 ## Start workers

-Sometimes it may be necessary to start the process actions manually.
-For example, if you have previously disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel, and you want the workers to start immediately.
+Sometimes it may be necessary to restart the workers manually.
+For example, if you have previously disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* section of the engine room panel, and you want the workers to start immediately.

 #### Prerequisites

-- The workers have been killed before, or the workflow has been disabled.
+The workers have been killed before, or the workflow has been disabled.

 #### Procedure